vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 ---
 title: Using PostgreSQL With Python on AWS Lambda
 ---
-While working on a tutorial for setting up a basic data pipeline, described [here]({{ site.baseurl }}
+While working on a personal project for setting up a basic data pipeline, described [here]({{ site.baseurl }}
 {% link _posts/2018-09-12-build-a-blog-using-jekyll-and-deploy-to-github-pages-and-set-custom-domain.md %}),
 I ran into an issue where psycopg2 library was not available